 - The non-impact exercise does not strain the neck

-- an be done anywhere, without any accessories
+- Can be done anywhere, without any accessories

-Stretching enables the muscles to perform better.
-This overhead shoulder and hand exercise is a perfect arm workout.
+Stretching might help the muscles to perform better.
+This overhead shoulder and hand exercise is an arm workout to help strengthen the muscles.

 - Stand straight with the shoulders slightly stretched back, feet shoulder-width apart, and chest forward.